mumoshu/okra/README.md

 `hotswap` helps you hot-swap Kubernetes clusters while keeping your microservices up and running.

-## Introduction

-It's named `hotswap` because the author thought that hot-swapping a cluster while keeping your apps distributed across clusters running looks very much like hot-swapping a server in a rack while keeping your apps running across other servers in a rack.
+The author thought that hot-swapping a cluster while keeping your apps running looks like hot-swaping a drive while keeping a server running, hence the name `hotswap`.

+## Goals

-`hotswap` eases managing ephemeral clusters.
-If you've been using ephemeral Kubernetes clusters and employed blue-green or canary deployments for zero-downtime cluster updates, you might have suffered from a lot of manual steps required to do it in practice. `hotswap` is intended to automate all those steps.
+`hotswap` eases managing ephemeral Kubernetes clusters.

+If you've been using ephemeral Kubernetes clusters and employed blue-green or canary deployments for zero-downtime cluster updates, you might have suffered from a lot of manual steps required. `hotswap` is intended to automate all those steps.

-In the best scenario, you provision one or more new clusters, update a `System` custom resource provided by `hotswap` to include the new clusters, and can have some coffee.
-It will run various steps to safely update all the related K8s and IaaS resources, like gradually migrating workloads from the old clusters to the new clusters.
+In the best scenario, a system update looks like the below.

+- You provision one or more new clusters, and update a `System` custom resource provided by `hotswap` to include the new clusters
+- Have some coffee, and `hotswap` will run various steps to safely update all the related K8s and IaaS resources.
+The job includes gradually migrating workloads from the old clusters to the new clusters, by updating ArgoCD configs and AWS ALB settings.

+## Project Status and Scope

 `hotswap` currently works on AWS only, but the design and implementation is generic enough to be capable of adding more IaaS supports.
 Any contribution around that is welcomed.